Product OS··12 min read

 • A ban on software locks — practices that deliberately obstruct repair, such as preventing non-OEM parts from functioning or triggering false error codes, are explicitly prohibited

-The Digital Product Passport (DPP) framework, now rolling out under the EU Ecodesign for Sustainable Products Regulation (ESPR), treats repairability as a first-class data field.
-A product's repairability score, spare parts availability, and repair documentation links are mandatory DPP fields for regulated categories.
+Under the EU Ecodesign for Sustainable Products Regulation (ESPR), a product's repairability score, spare parts availability, and repair documentation links are mandatory Digital Product Passport fields.
 If you are building DPP infrastructure, you are already building repair infrastructure.
-The question is whether that infrastructure creates customer value or just sits in a compliance database no one reads.
+The question is whether that infrastructure creates customer value or sits in a compliance database no one reads.
 (For a full breakdown of DPP obligations, see our guide to right to repair for UK manufacturers.)

 The Business Case: Repair as a Revenue Channel